SignalAnalysisLab/uia-cm-presentation/README.md

-# uia-cm-2021-10-26
+# Introduction to condition monitoring ofroller bearings

-Condition monitoring presentation for UiA
+An introduction to the concept of envelope and order spectrum.